Korzybski and the 'Is of Identity'

 "It depends on what the meaning of the word 'is' is."
 Bill Clinton, during his 1998 grand jury testimony on the Monica Lewinsky affair.

-Korzybski cautioned against the thoughtless use of 'is' that implies identity, especially when applied directly to objective levels ... "it is a cup."
+Korzybski cautioned against the thoughtless use of 'is' that implies identity, especially when applied directly to objective levels ... "this is a cup."
 He wrote: "... the use of the is of identity, as applied to objective, un-speakable levels, appears invariably structurally false to facts and must be entirely abandoned."
 (S&S p751)

 From the first edition of Science and Sanity (1933):